standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 nummod(books, three)
 </div>

-However some languages have constructions that look quite different from the English example above.
+However, some languages have constructions that look quite different from the English example above.

 ([Daniel Swanson](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2400694043))

 In Hebrew (both Ancient and Modern), demonstrative pronouns have their own determiners, as in “the men the these” = “these men”.
 It is also parallel to how adjectival modification works in Modern Hebrew.
+Maybe determiners under demonstratives could be allowed in some languages but not the others?

 //(Petr had the same thing in Classical Armenian.)